Kaef/ulisp-esp/README.md

   (enable-ext0-wakeup 0 0)
   ```
   This enables a LOW signal on GPIO0 to wakeup the system.
 Call (deepsleep-start) to enter deepsleep mode.

+  Returns: list of given arguments on success, error-message if it fails.

 * get-sleep-wakeup-cause()

   Returns the sleep-wakup-cause, see Espressif-documentation for details.
-  Here are some values I saw on my system:
+  Here are some values I saw on my system: 0: no sleep wakeup (maybe normal boot), 1: ext0 sleep wakeup, 3: timer wakeup
-    Return-value | cause
-         0          no sleep wakeup
-         1          ext0 sleep wakeup
-         3          timer wakeup

-* disable-wakeup-source(source)
+* gpio-wakeup (light sleep only)

   tbd.

+* light-sleep-start()

+  tbd.

 There's no support (at least in the first step) for:
-* gpio-wakeup (light sleep only)
-* light-sleep-start()
+* disable-wakeup-source(source)
 * enable-uart-wakeup(num_chars)
 * enable-ext1-wakeup
 * get-ext1-wakeup-status